If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Wash With Soapy Water

-Pour one tablespoon of dish soap into a bowl of lukewarm water.
-Mix well.
-Submerge the fake pearls into the lukewarm soapy water.
-Use your fingers to rub any dirt and oil off.
+Mix one tablespoon of dish soap into a bowl of lukewarm water.
+Submerge the fake pearls for a minute or two.
+Use your fingers to gently rub away dirt.
+Unlike real pearls, soaking fake pearls briefly is usually safe, provided they are not glued onto a backing.

 2. Rinse and Dry

-Rinse the pearls under cold water.
-Wipe them gently with a dry towel.
-Let them air dry lying flat.
+Rinse the jewelry under cool, running water.
+Wipe them gently with a dry towel and let them air dry flat to prevent the string from stretching.

 Maintaining Pearls Correctly

-Here are crucial tips for maintaining your pearls:
+Here are the crucial tips for pearl maintenance:

 FAQs